KRWCLASSIC/weget/readme.md

 - Multithreaded download/install/upgrade?
 - interactive update mode (choose on run what to update)
 - repo-based updates (simillar to Clink)
-- add weget to path function yes
-- dryparse and fix parsing

 ## Building